giovananog/image-watermarking/README.md

 ## Functionality

-### User Interface
-- The main window displays the title "Image Watermarking" and a canvas to show images.
-- Users can input watermark text, upload an image, pick a text color, and watermark the image.

 ### Buttons
 - **Upload Image**: Allows users to open a local image file.
 - **Pick a color**: Opens a color picker to choose the text color.